-2. Use of any tobacco products, electronic cigarettes, or other nicotinedelivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.
+2. Use of any tobacco products, electronic cigarettes (vaping products), imitation tobacco products or other nicotine-delivery products, as defined in policy AH, on district property, on district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may be used only in accordance with district policy JHCD.